 Public Safety Initiatives

 We send direct mail to thousands of customers and offer free safety materials through our fulfillment programs and participation with other organizations, as described below.
 We also offer online safety resources for elementary educators, students and their parents and for third-party workers.
 Likewise, our Responding to Utility Emergencies online training provides local emergency responders, such as firefighters and law enforcement, with important safety information about situations involving natural gas pipelines and electricity.
-We also advertise safety information in our communities, use social media sites and regularly safety messages in our bills and electronic newsletters.
+We also share safety information in our communities through traditional advertising, social media sites and our electronic newsletters and billing statements.

-We work closely with and have an active leadership role in several national organizations that focus on public safety awareness for electric, natural gas and pipeline safety.
-In 2013, the American Gas Association recognized several of Xcel Energy’s public safety efforts as industry best practices.
+We work closely with several national organizations that focus on public safety awareness for electric, natural gas and pipeline safety.

 Fulfillment Outreach Programs

-Our fulfillment programs provide safety information to at-risk groups such as children, third-party workers and emergency responders.
-We offer free videos and related safety materials, fulfilling requests for these items within a few weeks.
-Our programs also direct workers and elementary educators—including younger students and their parents—to our e-SMART worker site and our e-SMART kids site where safety information is continuously available.
+Our fulfillment programs provide safety information to targeted, at-risk groups such as children, third-party workers and emergency responders.
+We offer free videos and related safety materials that address the specific needs of these audiences.
+Our programs also direct workers and elementary educators—including younger students and their parents—to our e-SMART worker website and our e-SMART kids website, where safety information is continuously available.
+In 2014, our safety fulfillment efforts achieved the following:

-- We mailed safety brochures to more than 25,000 elementary educators, along with samples of free energy safety books they can order.
-In response to our offer, we placed more than 118,000 pieces of safety material directly into classrooms.
-These safety materials help educators meet national science education curriculum standards, and the related e-SMART website continues to be a valuable educational resource, as demonstrated by nearly 12,000 website visits in 2013.
+- Xcel Energy sent safety brochures to more than 25,000 elementary educators, along with samples of free energy safety books they can order.
+In response to our offer, we placed more than 162,000 pieces of safety material directly into classrooms.
+These safety materials help educators meet national science education curriculum standards, and the related e-SMART website continues to be a valuable educational resource, as demonstrated by nearly 9,600 website visits in 2014.

-- As noted in the public safety index measures, in 2013 we distributed 14,816 safety mailings to two specific higher at-risk groups—tree workers and gutter, siding and roof installers—to further emphasize the hazards of performing work in areas near energized electric lines.
-We produced in-house the Tree Worker Safety video program and mailed a free copy of it to all applicable businesses identified in our service areas.
-We also posted it on YouTube to share with arborists across the United States.
-We offered workers who install gutters, siding and roofing and use scaffolding in our service areas an industry-best DVD entitled Worker Beware.
+- The mailing to third-party contractors also included tree workers and gutter, siding and roofing installers to further emphasize the hazards of performing work in areas near energized electric lines.
+We offered a Tree Worker Safety video program and an industry-best DVD entitled Worker Beware to workers who install gutters, siding and roofing and use scaffolding in our service areas.

 Pipeline Safety Collaborative Programs